Instant Pot Potato Salad

 Like most Instant Pot recipes, cooking potatoes for potato salad in the Instant Pot is hands-off and so easy to do.
 You won’t have to keep checking on your potatoes to see if they are done, as you would if you cooked them on the stove.

 The best part is that you can also cook hard boiled eggs for your potato salad, right in the Instant Pot, at the same time as you cook the potatoes!
 Both potatoes and eggs will be perfectly cooked and ready to make the most delicious potato salad.
+Like eggs?
+Try my deviled eggs and egg salad.

 This Instant Pot potato salad has tender potatoes, crunchy celery and eggs in a creamy dressing.
 Pickle relish and finely chopped onion add even more flavor.
 I’ve given you a few suggestions for potato salad ingredient variations below, so you can make your best potato salad.